nikkilr88/egghead-asciicasts/react-native-fundamentals/lessons/react-build-a-reusable-react-native-ui-component.md

 There's nothing dividing each of these items from one another.
-What we're going to do is we're going to create another reasonable component that we'll use for each view to separate the different items in our list.
+What we're going to do is we're going to create another reasonable component that we'll use for each `View` to separate the different items in our list.
 Let's create another folder called `Helpers` inside of `Components`, because we're going to have a few of these.

 Inside this folder, let's create a `Separator.js` file.
-Then we're going to require `React`.
+Then we're going to `require` `React`.
 We're going to get `View` and `StyleSheet` equals `React`.

 ####Separator.js
 ```javascript